Student Success

 Learn more about the Higher Education Opportunity Act.

-Honors Program
+Honors College

 Students may earn honors credit either by enrolling in honors courses or completing honors projects within regular courses.
 An honors designation is added to a student’s transcript for successful completion of honors work within a course.
-Graduates who earn 15 credit hours of honors credit and have a cumulative GPA of 3.5 will receive the designation of Honors Program Scholar on their diplomas and transcripts.
+Graduates who earn 15 credit hours of honors credit and have a cumulative GPA of 3.5 or higher will receive the designation of Honors Scholar on their diplomas and transcripts.

 International Education

-St. Louis Community College offers opportunities for students, faculty, staff and community members to learn about the world through study abroad experiences, international exchanges and partnerships, intercultural programs, and globalized curriculum.
+St. Louis Community College offers opportunities for students, faculty, staff, and community members to learn about the world through study abroad experiences, international exchanges and partnerships, intercultural programs, and globalized curriculum.
 The programs cover various academic subjects and world destinations each year.
 Participants gain knowledge and skills that make them more competitive in the global workforce.
 To learn more about International Education at STLCC, call us at 314-644-9671 or email the International Education Coordinator.

 Libraries